yesdavidleecs/leecs.github.io/_posts/2015-10-27-namespaces-new-access-layer.markdown

 # What is a Namespace?

-It's important to understand this concept, because containers are NOT simply "miniature virtual machines", and understanding namespaces the way a host will allocate resources for container workloads
+It's important to understand this concept, because containers are NOT simply "miniature virtual machines", and understanding namespaces is very important to conceptualizing the way a host will allocate various system resources for container workloads.

 Generally, namespaces are a mechanism by which a Linux system can isolate and provide abstractions for system resources.
 These could be filesystem, process, or network resources, just to name a few.